-Our Women's Leadership Program is now accepting nominations for the 2019/2020 Cohort.
+Our Women's Leadership Program is now accepting nominations for the Class of 2021.

 Though women make up more than 50% of the modern workforce, it is well-documented that they are under-represented in leadership positions.
-To celebrate our Women’s Network 25th anniversary, and the upcoming 10th anniversary of our Women’s Leadership Program, The Chamber and our members are all in to support women and their employers.
+The Chamber and our members are all in to support women and their employers.

 The Women’s Leadership Program, presented in partnership with Simmons University, empowers women leaders with the skills and a network they need to excel in their own careers and to create conditions for other women to thrive.
-To date, we’ve graduated over 820 women from across industries, sectors, and roles.
+To date, we’ve graduated almost 1,000 women from across industries, sectors, and roles.

 And women’s leadership is not just a matter of inclusion.
 According to Chamber member, gender diversity is correlated with both profitability and value creation, with top-quartile companies on executive-level gender diversity having a 21% likelihood of outperforming their fourth-quartile industry peers.
 The Boston business community simply cannot afford to underinvest in women as leaders.